Willie Walsh (businessman): Career

 Walsh became CEO of British Airways in October 2005.

 The major challenges for the airline industry were exacerbated by various natural events such as snow, fog and volcanic ash.
 He described the closure of European airspace in April 2010 over worries about the ash plume from an erupting Icelandic volcano as a "gross over-reaction to a very minor risk".

 Walsh oversaw the merger of British Airways and Iberia forming a new holding company International Airlines Group (IAG) in January 2011.
 He also created a Joint Business Agreement with Iberia and American Airlines, meaning the three airlines now market and sell each other's seats and share revenue on trans-Atlantic routes.

 On 24 January 2011, Walsh became chief executive of IAG, which is the parent company of BA and Iberia.
 Both airlines are members of the Oneworld alliance.
 It was announced on 9 January 2020 that he would be stepping down as CEO in March 2020, however Walsh announced on 16 March that he intended to delay his retirement in order to help the airline trade through the outbreak of COVID-19.
 Walsh officially retired from IAG in September 2020, and was succeeded by Luis Gallego.

 On 24 November 2020, Walsh was appointed as the director general of the International Air Transport Association (IATA), effective from April 2021.
+Walsh was appointed chief executive officer of IndiGo in March 2026 following the resignation of Pieter Elbers, and assumed office on 3 August 2026 after concluding his tenure as Director General of IATA on 31 July 2026.